 A short sale is when the proceeds from selling a property are less than the liens (loans) against the property.
 The lien holder(s) must agree to accept less for the property than is owed on the property.
 Approval for a short sale from the lien holder(s) can take 1-2 months or even as long a year or more.
 If there is more than one lien holder both will have to approve the short sale, which can complicate things further and increase the time needed for approval.

-The uncertainty of the time frame for approval is one reason real estate investors often choose to obtain a short sale loan from a hard money lender.
-Hard money lenders have the flexibility and speed to fund a loan in a matter of days once short sale approval has been received by the borrower.
+The uncertainty of the time frame for approval is one reason real estate investors often choose to obtain short sale financing.
+Short sale financing from a private lender provides the flexibility and speed to fund a loan in a matter of days once short sale approval has been received by the borrower.
 Once the property has been acquired by the borrower they will be able to refinance to a lower-cost and long term loan if desired.

 The fact that the property is a potential short sale increases the likelihood that the property will have issues in need of repair.
 Short sales are sold “as is” and requests for repairs to be made by the seller will likely not be approved as the seller is already in an unfortunate financial situation.
 As with REO property, certain problems with the short sale property in need of repair will prevent a conventional lender from providing financing if the property doesn’t meet the FHA minimum property standards.
 If the needed repairs cannot be made, conventional financing for the purchase of the short sale will not be available.

-At this point the only options would be an all cash offer or a non FHA loan (hard money loan or private money loan).
-Hard money lenders do not have specific property condition requirements and would still be able to provide a short sale loan on a property in need of repairs.
+At this point, the only options would be an all cash offer or a non-FHA loan.
+Financing REO properties is typically only available from private/hard money lenders.
+Hard money lenders do not have the same specific property condition requirements and would still be able to provide short sale financing on a property in need of repairs.

 A foreclosure loan can refer to a purchase loan used to acquire a property which has been foreclosed upon or will soon be foreclosed upon.
 It is similar to a REO loan.